Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Application to an Elliptic Inverse Problem

-Theorem \ref{thm:URMHproposal} provides a lower bound on the spectral gap for the proposal of the RURWM algorithm.
-In a similar manner it can also be shown that the proposal of the RSRWM has an $L^2_{\mu_0}$-spectral gap of order $\epsilon$.
-The lower bound on the spectral gap of the resulting Metropolis-Hastings algorithm follows now from our main theorem.
+In a similar manner it can also be shown that the proposal of the RSRWM algorithm has an $L^2_{\mu_0}$-spectral gap of order $\epsilon$.
+In particular, the lower bound on the transition density of the random walk can be obtained more easily because the $n$-step transition kernel has an explicit form.